 In principle, the addresses of the target controller and the sender are required in every command line.
 This applies even to single-character commands like #4 or to macro recording.
-Because only the PC may send command lines to the controllers, its address (0) does not need to be specified.
-However, both target and sender address are part of any controller response.
-Multiline responses contain the target and sender address in the first line
+Because only the PC may send command lines to the controller, its address (0) can be omitted.
+However, both the target and the sender addresses are part of the controller reply.
+Multiline responses include the target and sender address only in the first line.